 The area between Lamar and Granada is predominantly a ranching and dryland farming area.
-This analysis identified four historic properties (one archaeological and three historic resources) and three linear resources located in this portion of the area of potential effects.
-Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E. The location of each historic resource is shown in Figure F-24, located in Appendix F.
+This analysis identified four historic properties (one archaeological resource and three cultural resources) and three linear resources located in this portion of the APE.
+Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E, Historic Properties by Location.
+The location of each historic resource is shown in Figure F-4, located in Appendix F, Figures.

-The three historic resources identified include the Roosevelt School, a farmstead, and the U.S. 50 bridge over Willow Creek.
-These resources are located on or near U.S. 50.
+The three cultural resources identified include the Roosevelt School (no OAHP site number available), a farmstead, and the US 50 bridge over Willow Creek (no OAHP site number available).
+These resources are located on or near US 50.
 The archaeological resource is the Carlton town site (5PW.47).